 Setting Limits with Toddlers

-Her daughter is now 2 ½ years old.
+Her daughter is now two-and-a-half years old.
 As expected, she has the strong opinions and big feelings that parents of any toddler will recognize.
 April and her friend, Patricia, were recently discussing their toddlers’ epic resistance to mom’s best laid plans.
 They decided to reach out to me about doing a workshop on setting limits with toddlers.

 We set a December date and I assigned participating parents mini-presentations from Patty Wipfler’s new book, Listen.